Mircea-MMXXI/azapy/predocs/MADAnalyzer_class.md

 * `coef` : List of non-negative (`>=0`) coefficients with at least one element positive (`>0`).
-The highest order non zero element defines the highest mMAD order.
+The highest order non zero element defines the highest MAD order in mMAD.
 The default is `[1.]`.
 * `mktdata` : `pd.DataFrame` containing the market data in the format returned by the function `azapy.readMkT`.
-The default is `None`. mktdata could be loaded latter.
+The default is `None`. `mktdata` could be loaded latter.
-* ``colname`` : Name of the price column from `mktdata` used in the weights calibration.
+* `colname` : Name of price column from `mktdata` used in the weights calibration.
 The default is `'adjusted'`.
 * `freq` : Rate of returns horizon (portfolio rebalancing period).
 It could be `'Q'` for quarter or `'M'` for month.
 The default is `'Q'`.
 * `hlength` : History length in number of years used for calibration.
 A fractional number will be rounded to an integer number of months.
 The default is `3.25` (years).
-* `calendar` :  Business days calendar, `np.busdaycalendar`.
-If is it `None` then the calendar will be set internally to NYSE business calendar.
+* `calendar` :  `np.busdaycalendar` business days calendar.
+If is it `None`, then the calendar will be set to NYSE business calendar.
 The default is `None`.
-* `rtype` : optimization type.
+* `rtype` : Optimization type.
 The default is `'Sharpe'`.
-Possible values:
+Possible values are:
-    - `'Risk'` : minimization of dispersion (risk) measure.
+    - `'Risk'` : minimization of dispersion (risk) measure for a fixed values of portfolio expected rate of return,
-    - `'Sharpe'` : maximization of generalized Sharpe ratio.
+    - `'Sharpe'` : maximization of generalized Sharpe ratio,
+    - `'Sharpe2'` : minimization of inverse generalized Sharpe ratio,
-    - `'MinRisk'` : optimal portfolio with minimum dispersion (risk) value.
+    - `'MinRisk'` : optimal portfolio with minimum dispersion (risk) value,
-    - `'InvNrisk'` : optimal portfolio with the same dispersion (risk) value as equally weighted portfolio.
+    - `'InvNrisk'` : optimal portfolio with the same dispersion (risk) value as equal weighted portfolio,
     - `'RiskAverse'` : optimal portfolio for a fixed risk aversion coefficient.
 * `method` : Designates the linear programming numerical method.
 It could be one of: `'ecos',